 Wikipedia link (easy to understand language)

-Kelly vs. Arribasoft (court documents from Electronic Frontier Foundation)
+Kelly vs. Arribasoft (links to information and court documents from Electronic Frontier Foundation)

 Copyright 2012, Crochetville LLC (“Crochetville”).
 All Rights Reserved.